mariarodr1136/RaspberryPiTutorials/Sensors/README.md

 - Sensor calibration and real-time data reading
 - Displaying information on an I2C LCD screen
 - Switching between measurement modes (Celsius/Fahrenheit) using a button
+- Setting custom threshold values for alerts
+- Using a buzzer for temperature alarms

 ## Hardware Needed